Arash-Barabadi/ROS2/README.md

 #### We have a "local_setup.bash" and a "setup.bash" files.
 What is the difference?
 #### "local_setup.bash" simply sources the workspace ros2_ws (Overlay Workspace).
 When using the "local_setup.bash" script, I can access everything I've created in the ros2_ws workspace.
 #### "setup.bash" will source the ros2_ws (overlay) and the global ROS2 installation (underlay workspace) as well.
 For simplicity, the following command should be written into the .bashrc file to use the "setup.bash".
+When I source the setup.bash, I can use all the functionalities I have created in ros2_ws folder.
 ```bash
 source ~/ros2_ws/install/setup.bash
 ```